JuliaHomotopyContinuation/juliahomotopycontinuation.github.io/content/guides/introduction.md

 Now, the result reports that we found **18** solutions and **4  real** solutions.
 Why do we have 14 solutions more than expected?
-The reason is that we do not compute the common zero set of $f_1$ and $f_2$ over the real numbers but rather over the **complex numbers**.
-Although there are usually much more complex solutions than real solutions this still makes the problem of computing all real solutions *much* easier.
+The reason is that we do not compute the common zero set of $f_1$ and $f_2$ over the real numbers, but over the **complex numbers**.
+Although there are usually more complex solutions than real solutions, this makes the problem of computing all real solutions *much* easier.

 > The shortest path between two truths in the real domain passes through the complex domain.
 > -- <cite>J. Hadamard</cite>

-Since we (for now) only care about the real solutions we can simply extract them from the `result`
+Since we (for now) only care about the real solutions, we extract them from the `result`

 ```julia